Connectedness

 Proof:

-We prove (1) directly; the remaining three assertions then follow formally.
-Let \(K \subseteq X\)
+We prove (1) directly, and the remaining three assertions then follow formally.
+Let

 compactness properties

-Thus \(F\) carries closed sets to closed sets: \(F\) is a closed map.
+\(F\) carries closed sets to closed sets, which is to say that \(F\) is a closed map.

 (2) Suppose \(F\) is also surjective.
 A quotient map is a continuous surjection for which